gkuba/Debian-Gkuba/README.md

 #### Install script information

-The `install.sh` script has been completely re-written and now allows you to run parts of it instead of the full thing.
+The `install.sh` script has been completely rewritten and now allows you to run parts of it instead of the full thing.
-This allows you to do things like change to the Testing repo or Install Java on a system already set up.
+This allows you to do things like change to the Testing repository or Install Java on a system already set up.
 Full list of these functions below just append the one you want at the end of the command listed.

-Example:
+This example will add the Adoptium Java repo:

 ```bash
 bash <(wget -qO- https://raw.githubusercontent.com/gkuba/Debian-Gkuba/main/install.sh) addJavaRepo